0j-xie0/Star_Wars_Survey/README.md

 # Star Wars Survey
-### •To explore survey data collected from fans regarding various Star Wars movies.
+### •To explore survey data collected from fans regarding the various Star Wars movies.

 # Installation
 •Clone this repo to your computer.